sustainablesource/sustainablesource/index.md

 {: .belief}
 We are responsible to those who use our software.
 We have a responsibility to do the right thing, to make the right choices.
-We cannot hide behind our boss or investor.
+We do not hide behind our boss or investor.

 We believe in sustainability